harryfos/cordova-plugin-applepay-stripe/README.md

 ## Compatibility

-- iOS 9 (using newer iOS9 only APIs)
+- iOS 9 - iOS 11 (using newer APIs)
 - iOS 8 (using initial Apple Pay APIs from iOS8 that are deprecated in iOS9)
 - iOS 7 and older (no Apple Pay, but doesn't affect code)
 - Requires Cordova 6 running at least iOS Platform 4.1.1